 2a The drive air line connection is 1/2 female NPT.
+For convenience of piping location, the drive air connection can be rotated to face the drive air end cap or the boost end cap.
 The piping should be installed to prevent stresses from acting on the air inlet port which could cause a pilot leak and booster operating failure.
 The booster drive air must be ISO 8573.1 CLASS 2 or better.
 Lower quality air can cause the formation of ice in the cycling valve and exhaust mufflers which will cause the booster stop running or run erratically.
 If ambient temperatures fall below freezing, the air supply line must be heated to prevent ice formation on the exhaust mufflers which would cause the booster to stop running or run erratically.